Computing renormalized curvature integrals on Poincar\'e-Einstein manifolds: Conventions and background

-One application of the straight and normal ambient space is to the construction of scalar conformal invariants: If $I$ is a homogeneous scalar Riemannian invariant of weight $w \geq -n$, then $\mI^g := i_g^\ast \cI$ defines a scalar conformal invariant of weight $w$, where $\cI \in C^\infty(\cmG)$ is the function determined by replacing $\nabla$, $\Rm$, and $g$ in Display~\eqref{eqn:weyl-form} by $\cnabla$, $\cRm$, and $\cg$, respectively, contracting as specified in the definition of $I$, and treating the coefficients of the linear combination of complete contractions as fixed real numbers, rather than dimension-dependent numbers; cf.\ Example~\ref{ex:nablaW2}.
-We say that $\mI$ is \defn{determined ambiently} by $I$.
+One application of the straight and normal ambient space is to the construction of scalar conformal invariants: Let $\cI$ be a scalar Riemannian invariant of weight $w \geq -n$ on ambient $(n+2)$-manifolds; i.e.\ $\cI$ is a scalar Riemannian invariant that we will only evaluate on ambient spaces of $n$-manifolds.
+Then $\mI := i^\ast\cI$ defines a scalar conformal invariant of weight $w$ on $n$-manifolds.
+We say that $\mI$ is \defn{determined ambiently} by $\cI$.
 All even scalar conformal invariants of weight $w \geq -n$ arise in this way~\cite{BaileyEastwoodGraham1994}.
-Note that $\mI \not= I$ in general; e.g.\ the scalar curvature determines the scalar conformal invariant $0$.

 When computing with the ambient metric, we use capital Latin letters to denote factors of $T\cmG$ and its dual; and we use the symbols $0$, $a$, and $\infty$ to denote projections onto $T(0,\infty)_t$, $TM$, and $T(-\varepsilon,\varepsilon)_\rho$, respectively, and their duals.
 For example, Fefferman and Graham observed~\cite{FeffermanGraham2012}*{Equation~(6.1)} that the nonvanishing projections of the Riemann curvature tensor $\cRm$ of $\cg$ can be computed from the formulas